imranakhan/TweetStream/README.md

 Or use the enclosed **Postman collection json** to hit it and get statistics.

-There were some shortcuts taken to make the application quick to do and easy to demo.
+The application was built as a sample, and to be quick and easy to demo.

+### Hope you like it :)